 This setting is designed so that the patient breathes a set frequency of breaths per minute.
 One of the many advantages of the BiPAP machine is that the strain is decreased during expiration.
 This limits the amount of energy expended during exhalation.
 In other words, it is easier to breathe out with BiPAP than with CPAP.

 New BiPAP machines are similar in size to CPAP devices.
 They are about the size of a lunchbox.
 Many are very quiet.
 They’re designed to be silent so as not to interrupt the sleeper.
 Most BiPAP units offer a humidifier option to prevent the drying of the mucosal membranes.

 In summary, the primary difference between CPAP and BiPAP, or bilevel, machines is the pressure differential.
 While CPAP has one pressure.
 BiPAP has two pressures.
 The ordering sleep physician usually decides what type of breathing treatment should be used.
 A sleep study often aids in the decision making of this process.

 Disclosure: Some compensated affiliate links on this website.
 We receive compensation in the form of commissions or other payment from some of the companies whose products we list.

 BiPAP is a trademark of Respironics and is a promotional partner of ASA.

-What are the similarities between CPAP and BiPAP?
+What are the similarities between CPAP vs BiPAP?